Season 1, Episode 50

 Gordon Neufeld:

 That’s our potential and we always year towards our potential.
 And so given that theoretically humans are capable of procreation would mean that we would lean into it unless there were things that happened that got in the way, some fears, some alarms, some concerns, and so on and so on.
 So it is a natural state always of the unfolding of potential.
 We should be yearning into what we are capable of, what our brain is capable of, what we’re in every which way, our competencies.
-We should always be yearning into that.
+We should always be yearning for that.
 And I can’t think of a better yearning to have.
-It’s so important because if you come to limitations into fufu utilities, you need to feel those fufu utilities and have the sadness for there to be life after disappointment.
+It’s so important because if you come to limitations in fufu utilities, you need to feel those fufu utilities and have the sadness for there to be life after disappointment.
 Otherwise you’re stuck at a huge disappointment.
 But you need to be free to yearn to even realize that this will be unfulfilled.
-And this is certainly a better case than all the parents who didn’t want children, they just wanted sex and have children.
+And this is certainly a better case than all the parents who didn’t want children, they just wanted sex and had children.
 Of course, by default, that doesn’t really set the stage for being able to create the home that children need.

 Lorne Brown:

-The question, I have two questions from what you shared.
+I have two questions from what you shared.
 So we only have an hour, but as you talk, I feel like I could be with you for days.
 One is I want to talk later about sadness because some of the people we see do not end up having a child of their own through their own eggs anyhow, or they end up not having children.
 And I remember in one of your talks how transforming sadness is and so many people try to move away from it.
 I think there’s a healing component that you can share with that.
-The first question I want, so I wanted to park that the first question when Gila and I were geeking out that I was going to talk to you, we thought a really good question was how do you go about attaching to your child right from the beginning?
+The first question I wanted, so I wanted to park that the first question when Gila and I were geeking out that I was going to talk to you, we thought a really good question was how do you go about attaching to your child right from the beginning?
 Because some of the people listening are pregnant right now or have newborns or will be pregnant in the next short while if all goes well for

 Gordon Neufeld:

 Them.
 Well, there’s two answers to that question.
-First of all, the unexpected, it’s not our child attachment to the child, it’s their attachment to us.
+First of all, the unexpected, it’s not our child’s attachment to the child, it’s their attachment to us.
 And the child will automatically attach even in the womb unless something is impeding it and something getting in the way.
 And so as long as we’re there and taking care of the child and the invitation to exist, our delight in them is coming from us and we’re somewhat playful in our interaction with the child.
 Playfulness is highly engaging.
 And so when we are playful, when we have a child’s attention, this is a huge engagement and attaching instrument for the child.
 In fact, most of us married those that we were most playful when we were with or they were most playful when we were with that as playfulness figures into this.
 So attachment will take care of itself if we’re there.

-If we raise to the occasion of believing we’re the child’s best bet, we don’t have to be highly educated.
+If we rise to the occasion of believing we’re the child’s best bet, we don’t have to be highly educated.
 We don’t have to read a bunch of books, they can get in the way.
 What we need to do is show up with that twinkle in our eye, a bit of playfulness there, and with an invitation to exist in our presence, the rest kind of just happens.
 And so it again unfolds as attachment does through the universe.
 It just happens.
 The second thing about, well, what if I want to enhance it a bit?
 Well, how is the fetus attaching before birth?
 Well, the fetus is first of all attached to the umbilical cord.
 That’s obvious.
 But how are they attaching in a way that can survive the birth?
 And that’s basically through music, because music is the first language of all.
 We mastered notes.
 We even spoke in notes in music before we did in linguistic coding and music goes to the deepest part of the brain, orchestrates the brain, and it actually forms the very first memory.

 That’s why in Alzheimer’s, it’s the last memory and it’s the first memory.
-So if the simplest thing and the most traditional thing, create your own lullaby for the fetus, make it their own a special lullaby, sing it to them two, three times a day.
+So if the simplest thing and the most traditional thing, create your own lullaby for the fetus, make it their own special lullaby, sing it to them two, three times a day.
 When you do this, when you’re relaxed, when you’re rocking, just sing at this, continue on when they’re born, you will find all of a sudden it has transformative effects and this sense of fusion that they will have with you when there is this continuity.
 It’s actually very simple.
 Most traditions had it.
 We’ve lost it because we’ve come way too much of the head and we’ve lost our culture of attachment.
 But that’s a simple way to be able to enhance attachment that’s actually been quite researched and evidence-based.

 Lorne Brown: